Revised draft environmental review of proposed Chehalis River Basin Flood Damage Reduction Project

 Based on available information, the proposed project would significantly impact Tribal cultural and natural resources.

-The project would also result in significant impacts on wildlife species, their habitats and associated vegetation during construction and operation.
+The project would significantly impact on wildlife species, their habitats and associated vegetation during construction and operation.
 Once operational, the proposed dam structure and associated temporary reservoir would block migratory pathways for wildlife.

 We found landslide risks around the temporary reservoir area.
-The project would also result in changes to the river channel and movement of sediment.
+The project would also change the river channel and how neighboring sediment moves.

-The project would also reduce conditions favorable for replenishing large woody debris in basin rivers and streams.
+Finally, the project would also reduce conditions favorable for replenishing large woody debris in basin rivers and streams.
 Large woody debris helps slow erosion and provides habitat areas for salmon and other aquatic species.
-In addition, wetlands, streams and their buffers would be significantly impacted due to activities to construct the dam and by operating the temporary reservoir.
+In addition, wetlands, streams, and their buffers would be significantly impacted by dam construction activities and by operating the temporary reservoir.

 Federal environmental review process also underway

 The U.S. Army Corps of Engineers is conducting a separate federal review of the Flood District’s proposal under the National Environmental Policy Act.
-We will continue to coordinate with the Flood District, other state agencies and the U.S. Army Corps of Engineers during the review although the SEPA and NEPA processes will remain separate and on different schedules.
+We will continue to coordinate with the Flood District, other state agencies and the U.S. Army Corps of Engineers during the review.
+However, the SEPA and NEPA processes will remain separate and on different schedules.

 Details about the Flood District's proposed project